Member from 2014 to 2024

 School of Social Accountability

-The School of Social Accountability was created by CoST Honduras to train members of Citizen Transparency Commissions, municipal commissioners and other civil society organisations.
+CoST Honduras created the School of Social Accountability to train members of Citizen Transparency Commissions, municipal commissioners, and other civil society organisations.

-As of June 2021, 108 social auditors had been trained through the School and 15 audits of local, publicly funded infrastructure works had been completed.
-On request of the government, graduates of the School of Social Accountability worked with consultants to evaluate the levels of data publication and quality of processes around eight projects procured in the aftermath of hurricanes Eta and Iota, which hit Honduras and other countries in Central America in 2020.
+As of June 2021, 108 social auditors had been trained through the School, and 15 audits of local, publicly funded infrastructure works had been completed.
+At the request of the government, graduates of the School of Social Accountability collaborated with consultants to assess the levels of data publication and the quality of processes surrounding eight projects procured in the aftermath of Hurricanes Eta and Iota, which impacted Honduras and other countries in Central America in 2020.
 These projects were included in CoST Honduras’s 8th independent review process, which was published in 2022.

 Transparency in Infrastructure Virtual Diploma